-Suggestions for last recommended planting dates and/or crop maturity are given below for numerous crops.
-Depending on the crop these suggestions have been developed using thirty-year climate data, county elevation, hybrid or variety maturity, on-farm observations, and previous suggestions.
+†See the sorghum section for a breakout of last recommended planting dates based on hybrid maturity.

 These suggestions strive to be practical though they are not perfect.
 The objective for growers is a relatively "safe" recommended last planting date with a good expectation of successful production for the particular crop.
 Occasionally we have a much earlier than normal fall (killing frost/freeze or even just sustained cool weather).
 Thus to plant too late means a grower may risk insufficient crop maturity (low yield or test weight, poor quality, etc.) for a crop in 2 or 3 years out of 10 as unmatured crops may languish during cool weather.
-Finally, last recommended planting dates, as given below, reflect an assumption that growers understand the need to shorten crop maturity with later planting dates when appropriate.
+Finally, last recommended planting dates reflect an assumption that growers understand the need to shorten crop maturity with later planting dates when appropriate.

 These suggestions should encourage the farmer to not plant so late to lose significant yield potential and economic value, but to also reduce risk of late-season crop injury to a minimal level.
 As our experience increases with various crops these dates will be re-evaluated.
-When crop prices are strong like in 2008, this necessitates all the more making the right call on replant and late-plant decisions to capture profit potential in the market that has been lacking on many crops for a number of years.
+When crop prices are strong, this necessitates all the more making the right call on replant and late-plant decisions to capture profit potential in the market.